silviurdr/Ia-si-citeste/README.md

 # Ia Și Citește

-## Short Intro

-- Since reading is my main hobby, it was easy an easy task to chose the subject for my first project for the porfolio.
+Since reading is my main hobby, it was easy an easy task to chose the subject for my first project for the porfolio.